Application Fee Waived for All Veterans. Apply Today!

 Military Tuition Assistance (TA)

 Centura College also offers students the unique opportunity to complete their education with no loans to repay.
-If you are eligible for Chapter 33, this Debt Free Program offers 100% forgiveness of any tuition and fees not covered by Chapter 33 and Federal Pell Grant, as long as you do not receive any Federal Title IV student loans.
-Talk with a Financial Aid Advisor for more details.
+If you are eligible for Chapter 33, this Debt-Free* Program offers forgiveness of tuition and fees not covered by Chapter 33 and Federal Pell Grant, as long as you do not receive any Federal Title IV student loans.
+The grant does not cover books, supplies, housing, or charges for repeat coursework the VA does not, by policy, cover.
+Each academic year, the institution will consider Chapter 33 benefits and any federal Pell Grant funding as payment in full, up to the full tuition and fee cost for the program.
+This commitment to our Veterans assures that service men and women transition from the military with financial freedom and the skills and certifications needed to attain employment in their chosen field and thrive as professionals in the civilian workplace.
+Speak with a Financial Aid Advisor for more details.

-The Veteran No Loan Program is available at:
+The Veteran No Debt* Program is available at:

 Yellow Ribbon Program